wataru-maeda/try_README/README.md

 - ***dev***
   - Development.
 This is where the development activities goes first
-  - Create Pull Request then merged after someone approved code
   - We SHOULD NOT push changes directory.
+  - Always create Pull Request.
+Other developer can review the code and approved it
   - Use "Squash" option when merging Pull Request

 - ***demo***